-THE analysis of large Markov chains is a recurring challenge ▲ in many important areas ranging from quantitative security [1] to computer network dependability and performance [2], [3].
+The analysis of large Markov chains is a recurring challenge in many important areas ranging from computer network dependability and performance [1], [2] to quantitative security [3].
 To evaluate properties of such systems, a standard approach is to perform numerical analysis, nowadays often embedded in a stochastic model checker [4], [5], [6], [7].
 At its core, the model checker has to operate with a very large matrix induced by the Markov chain.
-In this context, the use of symbolic representations, in particular variations of decision diagrams, such as MTBDDs (multi-terminal decision diagrams) [8], [9], MDDs [10], or ZDDs [11] have made it possible to store and manipulate very large matrices in a symbolic manner.
+In this context, the use of symbolic representations, domain of a partial function in particular variations of decision diagrams, such as multi-terminal decision diagrams (MTBDDs) [8], [9], multiple-valued decision diagrams (MDDs) [10], or zero-suppressed decision diagrams (ZDDs) [11], have made it possible to store and manipulate very large matrices in a symbolic manner (either of transition rates or just of adjacency).
 Many of the applications occurring in practice lead to very large continuous-time Markov chains (CTMCs) that nevertheless contain only a very small number of different transition rates.
-This is a primary reason why decision diagrams-where distinct rates are stored as distinct values in the structure-are effective.
+This is a primary reason why decision diagrams, where distinct rates are stored as distinct values in the structure, are effective.
 Whenever there are many pairwise different rates occurring, the decision diagram degenerates to a decision tree, and thus its size explodes.
-Therefore, models with a high number of different rates are a notorious problem for symbolic representations, and hence for the stochastic model checkers available to date.
+Edge-valued binary decision diagrams (EVBDDs) [12] often can avoid this representation explosion, at the price of a more involved reconstruction of matrix entries.
+This trade-off makes them less suited for direct numerical computations, as needed for the model checking of CTMCs.
+Therefore, models with a large number of different rates are a notorious problem for symbolic representations, and hence for the stochastic model checkers available to date.